Christopher Morel Player Props: Cubs vs. Rays

-After hitting .270 with a double, five home runs, four walks and six RBI in his past 10 games, Christopher Morel and the Chicago Cubs take on the Tampa Bay Rays (who will start Taj Bradley) at 2:20 PM ET on Monday.
+On Tuesday, Christopher Morel (on the back of going 0-for-4) and the Chicago Cubs play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-4) against the Reds.

 Christopher Morel Game Info & Props vs. the Rays